jbock-java/jbock/README.md

 Its primary goals are:

 * To generate concise parser code from a command line interface that's declared via annotations.
-* To give the end user clear feedback via exceptions, if the input is invalid.
+* To give the end user clear feedback if the input is invalid.
 * To print usage text that looks similar to a GNU man page.

 ### User feedback is important.